immunant/c2rust/dynamic_instrumentation/README.md

 This instruments the binary built from main.rs with dynamic memory tracing, and outputs the necessary metadata to match up instrumentation points to source code into `metadata.bc`.
-We then run the binary, printing output to the debug console and using the aformentioned metadata file.
+We then run the binary, printing output to the debug console and using the aforementioned metadata file.